-A register operating on one Flash block which shares the same register address as the equivalent registers for the other Flash blocks.
-The active register bank is selected by two bank-select bits in the unbanked register space.
+A register operating on one Flash block which shares the same register address as the equivalent registers for the other Flash block.
+The active register bank is selected by a bank-select bit in the unbanked register space.

 Common Register